Woods brought to his knees by Lytham bunker

 | LYTHAM ST ANNES, England

-LYTHAM ST ANNES, England Tiger Woods knelt down to play an extraordinary bunker escape shot on the way to an ugly triple-bogey seven which cost him a chance of winning the British Open on Sunday.
+LYTHAM ST ANNES, England Tiger Woods knelt down to play an extraordinary bunker escape shot on the way to an ugly triple-bogey seven which left his hopes of winning the British Open hanging in the balance on Sunday.

-The 14-times major champion carded a final-round 73 to finish in a tie for third spot with fellow American Brandt Snedeker, four shots behind champion Ernie Els of South Africa.

 The American's first attempt to get out from inches away from the wall at the front rebounded back and just avoided hitting Woods.